-To determine whether fees for mental health experts are eligible indigent defense expenditure to include on the IDER, auditors should determine whether the expert was working for the defense under derivative attorneyclient privilege to assist in the criminal defense of indigent defendants.
+To determine whether fees for mental health experts are eligible indigent defense expenditure to include on the IDER, auditors should determine whether the expert was working for the defense under derivative attorney-client privilege to assist in the criminal defense of indigent defendants.
 If the expert fees in question were initiated through an ex parte motion by the defense, the resulting reports would be privileged information provided to the defense attorney and these costs should be included on the IDER.
 By contrast, psychological evaluations ordered by the court and which yield expert reports made available directly to the court or to all parties would not be counted as eligible indigent defense expenditures.
+While an order granting an ex parte defense motion requesting funds for a mental health defense expenditure, evaluations of competency to stand trial are not eligible indigent defense expenditure, evaluations of the origin of the referral for the competency evaluation.